 Thus was the stubborn posture of the hearts of the children of Israel toward the Word of God when it came to them in power and great glory.

-The hearts of wicked men are ever blind to the mercy that has already been shown to them unmerrited; therefore grace is a stranger to them, and they to it.
-Despite all the clear proof that God has not already struck them down in wrath, the ungrateful question of the accuser is always stirring within their souls, “Has God indeed said?”
+The hearts of men are often blind to the mercy that has already been shown to them unmerited; therefore grace remains a stranger to them, and they to it.
+Despite all the clear proof that God has not already struck them down in wrath, the ungrateful question of the accuser ever stirs within their souls, “Has God indeed said?”
 And by their love of that lawless question, however secret it may be, all of their ways are made crooked, and they always miss God.
 For notice that outwardly they still claim that they will perform the commandment of God; but only, they say, if another should “Go thou near, and hear all that the Lord our God shall say: and speak thou unto us all that the Lord our God shall speak unto thee.”

-Now, although it pleased God in His soveriegn plan that for our learning Moses should stand as a kind of mediator for the children of Israel, prefiguring for us the unfathomable abasement of His Word in a Man on our behalf; yet His jealousy remained provoked in that ancient day toward those who so rejected His Word as it had appeared to them.
-For God will not be mocked; and His way will stand, though men so inventively seek any other door than what He graciously provides them.
-Therefore He was angry with that generation, and lamented their hardness of heart.
+Now, although it pleased God in His sovereign plan that, for our learning, Moses should stand as a kind of mediator on behalf of the children of Israel, prefiguring for us the humbling of His Word in a Man on our behalf; still, His jealousy remained provoked in that ancient day toward those who so rejected His Word as it had appeared to them.
+For God will not be mocked; and His way will stand, though men inventively seek any other door than what He graciously provides.
+He is dissatisfied with such a generation, and laments their hardness of heart.

 “…they have well said all that they have spoken.”

 The Lord who searches the thoughts and intentions is not taken aback by the self-deceit which pervades the hardened heart of merely religious men.
 Their most pious response is still dependant upon another man knowing God for them; and this He sees as no different, if not even more despicable, than those who shake their fists at Him unabashedly.

 “O that there were such an heart in them…”